-I want you to step back in time to when you weren’t leading worship, but to a time, whether as an adult or a child, where you arrived a few minutes early to church.
+Step back in time to when you weren’t leading worship, but to a time, whether as an adult or a child, when you arrived a few minutes early to church.
 Maybe you began to pray for God to help you focus on the Bible.
-Maybe you asked God to prepare your heart to hear the gospel in a fresh way.
-In the background, some music was playing, but eventually it stopped, and one of the church leaders approached the lectern.
-They invited you to stand and to behold God’s Word, brought together in scripture:
+Maybe you asked God to prepare your heart to hear the Gospel in a fresh way.
+In the background, some music was playing, but eventually it stopped, and a church leader walked forward.
+Everyone stood, and the leader offered an invitation like this (with the people replying):

 Leader: Prepare the way of the Lord, make straight in the desert a highway for our God.